Drunk bikini model's high-heel attack on cops

 Ashleigh Jennifer Anderson, 27, blamed her bipolar for the episode, but magistrate Rod Madsen said the assault on a police officer stemmed from her inability to control her drinking.

-The Sunshine Coast-based model, who recently returned from shoots in Bali and Greece, was fighting with her boyfriend in a carpark on July 18 when police approached her to help.
+The Sunshine Coast-based model, formerly from Gladstone, who recently returned from shoots in Bali and Greece, was fighting with her boyfriend in a carpark on July 18 when police approached her to help.

 They were instead met with an outburst of abuse when they stood in front of Anderson who pushed police and tried to move past them.